juan-carlos-trimino/IaC-cos-storage/README.md

 > storage_class (Required, list(string))

 The storage class for the bucket.
 For more information, see [Use storage classes](https://cloud.ibm.com/docs/cloud-object-storage?topic=cloud-object-storage-classes).
+The default value is `smart`.

 ```
 storage_class = [
   "smart",
-  "smart"
+  "standard"
 ]
 ```
 ***